RaoOfPhysics/CERN-Open-Data-book-chapter/title.md

-Early experience with open data at CERN
+Early experience with open data from CERN's Large Hadron Collider